 Historically, I have made the people and companies that invested in me a lot of money, and also provided some value to the world at large.
 I would love to find a way to have a much larger impact on the community (while still being compensated, whether or not I'm making my employer large profits directly).
 I found Peter Diamandis' Abundance book quite inspiring (although I am skeptical of some of the specifics), and working on education (e.g. the Khan Academy, Lynda.com, etc) or traffic (e.g. Waze, INRIX, etc) or clean water, etc would be very cool.
 I haven't quite figured out how or where yet, so if you have any ideas, let me know!

-Latest news: My chapter for the Bad Data Handbook is done!
-It describes an approach to assessing the quality and quirks of a data set, with several real-world examples that I've encountered in the past couple of years.
-The book is scheduled to be released just after Thanksgiving (Nov 27, 2012).
+Not very new, but still notable (to me) news: I wrote a chapter for the Bad Data Handbook, published in late 2012 by O'Reilly.
+My chapter describes an approach to assessing the quality and quirks of a data set, with several real-world examples that I've encountered in the past couple of years.

 "It just shows what can be done by taking a little trouble," said Eeyore.
 "Do you see, Pooh?
 Do you see, Piglet?
 Brains first and then Hard Work.
 Look at it!
 That's the way to build a house."